How the ARR is used

 The Academic Requirements Report program reads courses chronologically and puts each course into the first requirement it can satisfy.
 It does not check to see if other courses could satisfy the same requirement.
 At the end of the semester, when these courses are completed, everything should fall into its proper place.
 If it doesn't, come to the Registrar's Office to get the courses reviewed.

-Current or planned courses appear on the ARR as satisfying requirements.
+Current courses appear on the ARR as satisfying requirements.
 In-progress courses appear with a gold diamond on the ARR.
-Courses in your Shopping Cart appear with a blue star.
 These courses may displace courses you have already completed.
 At the end of the term when grades are assigned, SPIRE will reject any course in which you did not earn an acceptable grade.
 NOTE: You should empty your Shopping Cart as soon as you finish registering for courses so that those courses will not continue to make requirements look like they are satisfied.

 When credits are assigned to requirements